News

 What is Pulsed Power?

-The name simply describes that short electrical pulses are associated with very high electrical power.
-For example a pulse with an amplitude of 100 kV (i.e. 100000 volts) and a duration of 100 ns (i.e. 0.0000001 seconds) delivered to a load of 10 ohms is putting out a power of 1 GW (1 gigawatt or 1000000000 watts).
-This power is equivalent to the output of a nuclear power plant, although for the mere 100 ns that it is available, the energy that is provided wouldn't even be sufficient to heat up your cup of coffee by even 1 degree (and it really doesn't matter if Celsius or Fahrenheit).
-As you can imagine these extreme conditions can not readily be realized on a typical printed circuit board.
-Furthermore, even material properties will be different when voltage of that magnitude are applied.
-Consequently, there is a devoted scientific community researching the area and many different aspects and applications of Pulsed Power Science and Technology.
+The term describes the generation of short electrical pulses that are associated with very high electrical power and therefore with high voltage and current amplitudes.
+For example a pulse with an amplitude of 100 kV (i.e. 100000 volts) and a duration of 100 ns (i.e. 0.0000001 seconds) delivers to a load of 10 ohms a power of 1 GW (1 gigawatt or 1000000000 watts).
+This is equivalent to the output of a nuclear power plant, although for the mere 100 ns of operation that it is available, the energy that is provided wouldn't even be sufficient to heat up your cup of coffee by even 1 degree.
+As you can imagine these extreme conditions can not be realized readily on a typical printed circuit board.
+Furthermore, even material properties will be different when voltages of that magnitude are applied.
+Consequently, there is a devoted scientific community researching these topics and many different aspects and applications of Pulsed Power Science and Technology.
 If I have sparked your interest, I encourage you to follow some of the links provided here.

 What can you do with Pulsed Power?